-- Chili dogs – chili and hot dogs (grilled or pan-fried, not boiled)
+Chili dogs – chili and hot dogs (grilled or pan-fried, not boiled)

-- Chili loaded potatoes – chili topped baked potatoes with ALL the fixins
+> - Loaded potatoes – chili topped baked potatoes with ALL the fixins

-- Chili cheese fries – French fries with chili and cheese, and hot sauce
+> - Cheesy Chili fries – French fries with chili and cheese, and hot sauce

-- Chili Shepherd’s pie – because mashed potatoes and chili together are divine
+> - Shepherd’s pie – because mashed potatoes and chili together are divine

-- Chili breakfast bake – eggs and chili, baked
+> - Breakfast bake – eggs and chili, baked

+>

-Can you freeze turkey chili?
+> Can you freeze turkey chili?

+>

-Yep, we do it every time we make a batch because this turkey chili recipe yields 3 quarts, which is more than we can eat in one week.
+> Yep, we do it every time we make a batch because this turkey chili recipe yields 3 quarts, which is more than we can eat in one week.

+>

-To freeze turkey chili, allow it to cool completely, then package into desired sizes of airtight containers, plastic freezer bags, or vacuum sealer packaging.
+> To freeze turkey chili, allow it to cool completely, then package into desired sizes of airtight containers, plastic freezer bags, or vacuum sealer packaging.